20-1-SKKU-OSS/2020-1-OSS-7/wiki/c++_wiki.md

   * [Queue Using Array](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/data_structure/queue_using_array.cpp)
   * [Queue Using Linkedlist](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/data_structure/queue_using_linkedlist.cpp)
   * [Stack Using Array](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/data_structure/Stack%20Using%20Array.cpp)
+	- Stack is an abstract data type that serves as a collection of elements, with two principal operations: 1) push, which adds an element to the collection, and 2) pop, which removes the most recently added element that was not yet removed.
+The order in which elements come off a stack gives rise to its alternative name, LIFO (last in, first out).
+	- Here using array for stack
   * [Stack Using Linked List](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/data_structure/Stack%20Using%20Linked%20List.cpp)
+	- Here using Linked list for stack
   * Stk
     * [Main](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/data_structure/stk/main.cpp)
     * [Stack](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/data_structure/stk/stack.cpp)
     * [Stack](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/data_structure/stk/stack.h)
     * [Test Stack](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/data_structure/stk/test_stack.cpp)
   * [Tree](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/data_structure/Tree.cpp)
+	- Tree structure is way of representing the hierarchical nature of a structure in a graphical form.
   * [Trie Tree](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/data_structure/trie_tree.cpp)
+	- A trie, also called digital tree or prefix tree, is a kind of search tree—an ordered tree data structure used to store a dynamic set or associative array where the keys are usually strings.
+Unlike a binary search tree, no node in the tree stores the key associated with that node; instead, its position in the tree defines the key with which it is associated; i.e., the value of the key is distributed across the structure.
+All the descendants of a node have a common prefix of the string associated with that node, and the root is associated with the empty string.
+Keys tend to be associated with leaves, though some inner nodes may correspond to keys of interest.
+Hence, keys are not necessarily associated with every node.

 ## Dynamic Programming
   * [0-1 Knapsack](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/dynamic_programming/0-1%20Knapsack.cpp)